Starting Out on Chapter Books

-With this in mind I’ve put together a list of books, which are great ones for taking the leap into short chapter books.
-Part Two is here and Part Three is here.
+With this in mind I’ve put together a list of the best books, which are great ones for taking the leap into short chapter books.
+I’ve covered this topic across three posts as the first chapter books are a progression.
+Part Two of my Best Chapter Books post is here and Part Three is here.
 Many of these titles will appeal to both males and females, but check individual book series for appeal and suitability by clicking on each title.

 The best books at this stage are ones that are illustrated throughout, and there are a number of titles in my list that have full colour illustrations.
 This mix of picture book and chapter book is perfect for introducing the idea of chapter books, whilst keeping the pictures for support.

 Children do not transition from picture books to chapter books, never to return.
 We live in an age of visuals; picture books teach visual literacy like no other teaching tool and every child should always have picture books on the go.

 Click on ‘Buy from Booktopia’ when shopping online in Australia to #supportaustralian.
 Apple and Amazon options for overseas & eBook purchases.
 Purchase in store from your local independent bookstore where possible #supportlocal.

 by Sally Rippin